Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/guide/getting-started/support.md

 - [acl] How to disable certain routes for some user
 - [auth] I get redirected to login page even after login on refresh

-### New Issue - New ticket
+### New Query - New Issue

-Following above suggestion, it will be good if you create another support ticket if you have any other question/issue which is not related to your current ticket.
+Following above suggestion, it will be good if you create another GitHub issue if you have any other question/issue which is not related to your current issue.

-Let's say you opened ticket for installation issue and want to ask about some component usage then it will be better to close installation ticket and open another ticket for that component to make support portal more accurate and easy find place.
+Let's say you opened issue for installation issue and want to ask about some component usage then it will be better to close installation issue and open another issue for that component to make GitHub issues more accurate and easy to find place.

 ### Template Version

 Mentioning which version of our template you are using will help us to answer more accurately and will mitigate one question from our side.

-Mentioning template version include if you are using Vue only, Vue + Laravel, Vue Starter-kit.
+Mentioning template version include if you are using Vue full version or Vue Starter-kit.
 Also, if you are using some other technology with our template then mention it will also help us in resolving issue quickly. [e.g. Vuexy Vue + Firebase]

 Good examples can be: 💯